hardlyardi/faststackplus/README.md

 a prototype, im not an entire dev team, expect bugs and possibly errors, but hey i will ACTUALLY fix them, so PLEASE make issues and scream at me i WILL read them and WILL solve them unlike luau who has like a billion support tickets and the fucking staff just act nonchalant and say do this temporary fix for now WHERE THE FUCK ARE THE FIXES?
 THIS IS A OPEN SOURCE SOFTWARE!!!
 FIX YOUR SHIT!!!
-STOP FUCKING SITTING ON YOUR ASS ALL DAY LITERALLY SNIFFING YOUR SHIT CRUMBS AND GET YOUR FUCKING LANGUAGE WORKING!!
+STOP FUCKING S▉ ▉ ▉ ON YOUR ▉ ▉ ▉  ALL DAY LITERALLY SN▉ ▉ ▉ ▉ ▉ G YOUR ▉ ▉ ▉ ▉  ▉ ▉ ▉ ▉ BS AND GET YOUR FUCKING LANGUAGE WORKING!!
 HOW DO YOU HAVE 5+ CONTRIBS AND THE LANGUAGE GETS 1 UPDATE PER MAYBE?
 FUCKING STUPID!!!
 IT SERIOUSLY TOOK YOU GUYS 6 YEARS TO GET TO A STABLE STATE?
 REALLY?
 I DID THIS SHIT IN 3 DAYS AND IT WORKS FINE!

 The biggest heap allocations in Rōblox LuaU-Ü games, the most magnificent allocations are all unnecessarily bloated and useless tables.
-I spoke to many experts, and they said to me "I don't use sort, I don't use find", some of them didn't, but those people are "OUTLIERS", they're with big metatable's FAKE NEWS, fake MEDIA, and the "WOKE MOB". faststackplus solves REAL problems plagueing REAL ENGINEERS and none of those "METATABLE" "SNOWFLAKES".
+I spoke to many experts, and they said to me "I don't use sort, I don't use find", some of them didn't, but those people are "OUTLIERS", they're with big metatable's FAKE NEWS, fake MEDIA, and the "WOKE MOB". faststackplus solves REAL problems plagueing REAL ENGINEERS and none of those "METATABLE" "~~SNOWFLAKES~~".
 QED.

 Everyone knows Luau's wasteful table allocation scheme is the root of all problems with Rōblox memory usage, and that there are a growing number of "2 GIGABYTE" devices.
 Here's a few key points: